f-breidenstein/infowall/README.md

 Requirements:
-  Create a app on twitter to have access to the streaming api.
+  Create an app on twitter to have access to the streaming api.

   python3 modules
   * tornado